Mahalanobis balancing: a multivariate perspective on approximate covariate balancing: Introduction

-In general, covariate balancing becomes more difficult in the high-dimensional scenario, because the overlap in the covariate distributions tends to be much worse as the dimensionality increases.
-We refer to \cite{d2021overlap} for a formal discussion of the overlap condition in the high-dimensional scenario.
+In general, covariate balancing becomes much more difficult in the high-dimensional scenario, because the overlap condition tends to be more restrictive as the dimensionality increases.
+We refer the readers to \cite{d2021overlap} for a formal discussion of the overlap condition in the high-dimensional scenario.
 Regularization plays a key role in high-dimensional analysis, and it has been adapted to covariate balancing recently.
-Among others, \cite{athey2016approximate}, \cite{ning2020robust}, and \cite{tan2020model,tan2020regularized} addressed the high-dimensional balancing problems using regularization techniques.
-We term them as the high-dimensional regularized balancing methods.
-Many of these methods involved outcome models and thus cannot be categorized as pure data preprocessing procedures.
-Interestingly, \cite{athey2016approximate,Zhao2019,tan2020regularized} established tight connections to the MDABW method.
+Among others, \cite{athey2016approximate,ning2020robust,tan2020model,tan2020regularized} addressed high-dimensional balancing problems using regularization techniques.
+We call them high-dimensional regularized balancing methods.
+Many of these methods involved outcome models and thus cannot be categorized as data preprocessing procedures.
+Interestingly, \cite{athey2016approximate,ning2020robust,tan2020regularized} established tight connections of their methods to the MDABW method.

-The common feature of the existing exact and approximate balancing methods is that they all directly impose covariate imbalance as the moment constraints.
-There are potential limitations to use the moment constraints.
-For example, MDABW controls covariate dispersion by thresholding the absolute difference of the weighted average of each covariate in the treated group and the sample average.
-This is equivalent to bound the weighted absolute standardized mean difference (ASMD) for each covariate, where the ASMD is a commonly used univariate imbalance measure in observation studies and will be discussed in Section \ref{sec2}.
-Hence, {univariate approximate balancing} is achieved.
-However, univariate approximate balancing does not guarantee overall balance especially in the bad-overlap or high-dimensional scenario, as demonstrated in the numerical studies.
-Another potential issue is that there is no principled way to select the threshold parameters simultaneously, because decreasing imbalance of some covariate by shrinking the threshold parameter may reversely increase imbalance of other covariates.
-Even when optimal threshold parameters are obtained for all covariates, it does not imply that overall imbalance is under control particularly in the high-dimensional setting.
-Moreover, the theoretical results for MDABW \citep{wang2020minimal} require that the number of balancing constraints is much smaller than the sample size.
-Extension of MDABW to handle high-dimensional constraints remains an open work.
+Now we discuss potential limitations of the MDABW method as an approximate balancing framework.
+The MDABW method controls the weighted absolute standardized mean difference (ASMD) for each covariate with a threshold parameter, where the ASMD is a univariate imbalance measure frequently used in observational studies. {Approximate balance} is achieved for each covariate separately by controlling the threshold parameters, and thus the MDABW method is a \textit{univariate approximate balancing} framework.
+However, it can be difficult to select the threshold parameters simultaneously.
+For example, an attempt to reduce imbalance of some covariate by shrinking the corresponding threshold parameter may reversely enlarge imbalance of other covariates.
+This dilemma is not uncommon in the bad-overlap scenario.
+Second, even if univariate approximate balancing is achieved for all constraints separately, the overall imbalance is not necessarily under control.
+Moreover, the MDABW method requires that the number of constraints is much smaller than the sample size.
+Our numerical studies demonstrate that the MDABW method may perform unsatisfactorily in the bad-overlap and high-dimensional scenarios.